-- HHS will identify reputable model licensing standards for foster family homes by October 1, 2017, and by April 1, 2018 states will need to submit to HHS: - Whether their licensing standards are in accord with HHS' model standards, and if not, why they deviate and a description of why that model standard is not appropriate for the state. - Whether they waive certain licensing standards for relative foster family homes, and if so, a description of the standards they most commonly waive.
-If the state does not waive standards for relatives, they must describe the reason for not doing so. - o If the state waives licensing standards for relatives, a description of how caseworkers are trained on this waiver and whether the state has developed a process or tools to help caseworkers in waiving the non-safety standards to help place children with relatives more quickly. - A description of how the state is improving caseworker training or the process on licensing standards.
+- HHS will identify reputable model licensing standards for foster family homes not later than October 1, 2018, and no later than April 1, 2019 states will need to submit to HHS: - Whether their licensing standards are in accord with HHS' model standards, and if not, why they deviate and a description of why that model standard is not appropriate for the state. - Whether they waive certain licensing standards for relative foster family homes, and if so, a description of the standards they most commonly waive.
+If the state does not waive standards for relatives, they must describe the reason for not doing so. - If the state waives licensing standards for relatives, a description of how caseworkers are trained on this waiver and whether the state has developed a process or tools to help caseworkers in waiving the non-safety standards to help place children with relatives more quickly.

+• A description of how the state is improving caseworker training or the process on licensing standards.

 Developing Statewide Plans to Prevent Child Abuse and Neglect Fatalities (Sec.
-132):
+50732):

-- Requires states to document in their state plan for the Title IV-B Child Welfare Services program the steps they are taking to track and prevent child maltreatment fatalities, including: - How the state is compiling complete and accurate information on these fatalities, including information on deaths from relevant organizations (i.e. State vital statistics department, child death review teams, law enforcement agencies, offices of medical examiners or coroners). - How the state is developing and implementing a comprehensive, statewide plan to prevent child maltreatment fatalities that engages public and private agency partners, including those in public health, law enforcement and the courts. - This requirement is effective October 1, 2016.
+- Requires states to document in their state plan for the Title IV-B Child Welfare Services program the steps they are taking to track and prevent child maltreatment fatalities, including: - How the state is compiling complete and accurate information on these fatalities, including information on deaths from relevant organizations (i.e. State vital statistics department, child death review teams, law enforcement agencies, offices of medical examiners or coroners). - How the state is developing and implementing a comprehensive, statewide plan to prevent child maltreatment fatalities that engages public and private agency partners, including those in public health, law enforcement and the courts. - This requirement is effective on October 1, 2018.

 Modernizing the Title and Purpose of Title IV-E (Sec.
-133):
+50733):